Berkeley-CS61B/website-fa23/materials/lab/lab02/index.md

 ### Conditional Breakpoints (Phase 2)

-Sometimes you may want to have your program pause only on certain conditions.
+Consider a program that loops 5000 times - trying to step through each time to find the error wouldn't be too efficient.
+Instead, you would want your program to pause on a specific iteration, such as the last one.
+In other words, you would want your program to pause on certain conditions.
 To do so, create a breakpoint at the line of interest and open the "Edit breakpoint" menu by right-clicking the breakpoint icon itself.
 There, you can enter a boolean condition such that the program will only pause at this breakpoint if the condition is true.
 It will look something like this:

 ![Conditional Breakpoint](img/conditional_breakpoint.png)